datanav/docs/management-studio.rst

 Systems
 =======

-When pressing Systems, it gives a list of various systems defined on this node.
-In the column called "Type" it states which type of system it is e.g. whether this is a microservice, a mssql, url or rest.
+When pressing Systems you will gives a list of various systems defined on this node.
+In the column called "Type" it states which type of system it is e.g. whether this is a microservice, an mssql, url or rest.

-By pressing one of the systems, it takes you into the config for a particular system.
-You find six tabs where you can manage permissions and secrets in addition to see status, see which pipes go in and out of system in graph tab and lastly get an overview.
+By pressing one of the systems you will be redirected to the config for a particular system.
+You will find seven tabs here where you can manage permissions and secrets in addition to see status, see which pipes go in and out of system through the graph tab, and lastly to get an overview.

 As with pipes and datasets, you can press "..." next to the system name and from this menu you can *delete* or *duplicate* config for the system.